epeios-q37/epeios.bak/tools/xdhq/Atlas/JRE/README.md

 [![TodoMVC](http://q37.info/download/TodoMVC.gif "The TodoMVC application made with the Atlas toolkit")](https://github.com/epeios-q37/todomvc-java)

-For an online demonstration: <http://q37.info/runkit/TodoMVC>.
+For a live demonstration: <http://q37.info/runkit/TodoMVC>.

 ## Content of the repository